 No doubt recognizing the fallacy of relying on the USGS Study, the CGS Letter also clings to two other investigations cited in that study (Ninyo & Moore, 2015; and Group Delta, 2015).
-That is again misleading, as one of the investigations was never signed and the other fault was considered indeterminate and needed further investigation.
-Moreover, both investigations involved sites that are blocks away from the Property and are of little probative value relative to the Property.
+That is again misleading, as one of the investigations was never signed and the other definitively shows no Holocene active fault.
+Moreover, both investigations involved sites that are blocks away from the Property.